-Here are 5 of the best gift ideas for a copywriter
+Here are 5 of the best gift ideas for a writer

 The Australian Writer’s Centre has practical and enjoyable writing courses for literally every type of writing genre you can think of.
 Courses are available online and are module-based, usually once a week for four to six weeks.
 The confidence these courses give you is amazing.
 The perfect gift idea that keeps on giving.